AT&T Internet

 • Prices increase after one year

-Both AT&T Internet and Mediacom offer a variety of deals and bundles.
-AT&T Internet typically includes free subscriptions to streaming services, like HBO and Cinemax, and reward cards as signup incentives on its fiber plans.
-It also offers TV services from DIRECTV.
+Both AT&T and Mediacom offer a variety of deals and bundles.
+AT&T typically includes reward cards as signup incentives on its fiber plans.
+However, we think Mediacom has the upper hand because it offers bundles with internet, TV, and phone service all in one place.

-AT&T Internet doesn’t impose data caps on its fiber and IPBB plans, but the fixed wireless plan has a data cap of 350 GB per month.
-Mediacom has data caps between 200 GB and 6 TB.
-Both providers charge $10 per 50 GB of additional data per month.
+AT&T doesn’t impose data caps on its fiber and IPBB plans, but the fixed wireless plan has a data cap of 350 GB per month.
+Mediacom has data caps between 400 GB and 8000 GB.

 AT&T Internet vs. Mediacom Internet Review